onlinedigitk/onlinedigitk.github.io/README.cn.md

 The authorization-server-war application is capable of authenticating Resource Owners (e.g. users) and granting and validating Access Tokens (and optional Refresh Tokens) on behalf of Resource Servers that are receiving resource calls from a Client app.
 It also offers a JavaScript application to manage Resource Servers and Client application instances.

-### Run Example Resource Server (war & standalone modus)
+### Run Example Resource Server (war & standalone modus)【运行示例资源自服务器 (war & standalone modus)】

 We have provided two example resource servers.
 One (apis-example-resource-server-war) is a very simple Java web application that only demonstrates how a Resource Server can communicate with the Authorization Server using the `org.surfnet.oaaas.auth.AuthorizationServerFilter` (which is a simple `javax.servlet.Filter`).
 The `AuthorizationServerFilter` only protects a single JSP page in the apis-example-resource-server-war module.
 See the [README of this submodule] (https://github.com/OpenConextApps/apis/tree/master/apis-example-resource-server-war) on how to use curl to test this 'flavor'.

-For now we will continue to use the other example resource server (apis-example-resource-server, NOT the apis-example-resource-server-war!) , built using [Dropwizard] (http://dropwizard.codahale.com/), to demonstrate the apis Authorization Server.
+For now we will continue to use the other example resource server (apis-example-resource-server, NOT the apis-example-resource-server-war!) , build using [Dropwizard] (http://dropwizard.codahale.com/), to demonstrate the apis Authorization Server.
 We will need to start the apis-exampl	e-resource-server to demonstrate the entire flow (new Terminal session):

     cd apis-example-resource-server
     java -jar target/apis-example-resource-server-1.1.1-SNAPSHOT.jar

 If the last command gives you an error check if the master version is still 1.1.1-SNAPSHOT.

-### Run Example Client App
+### Run Example Client App(运行示例客户端)

 We have now an Authorization Server running and an example Resource Server (and we have not much to show for it, yet!).
 To demonstrate the entire flow we will start an example Client Application which will communicate with: